hubbleai/carbon-connect-js/README.md

 # Carbon Connect

-Carbon Connect JS is a vanilla JS wrapper and a headless offering to integration carbon.ai API into your product.
+Carbon Connect JS is a vanilla JS wrapper and a headless offering to integrate carbon.ai API into your product.

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install carbon-connect.
+Use the package manager [npm](https://www.npmjs.com/) to install `carbon-connect-js`.

 ```bash
 npm install carbon-connect-js